fenichel/ubiquitous-funicular/README.md

 - Basic keyboard nav controls, but with WASD key behaviour moved to the arrow keys
 - `a`: Calls the `announce` shortcut, which prints the type of the currently selected node to the `Announcer Text` area on the left side.
 - `r`: Moves the cursor to the root of the current stack
+- `/`: Prints all currently registered keyboard shortcuts to the announcer region.

 Possible next steps: